 A study of poetic techniques and genres, with an opportunity to become acquainted with contemporary experimentations and to examine the development of one poet's work.
+This course may not be counted toward the minor in Writing.

-Short Fiction
+Short Fiction half unit

-Prerequisite: Please see Prerequisites for University Study of English above An exploration of the nature of fiction based on the study of a wide range of short stories and novellas.
+Prerequisite: Please see Prerequisites for University Study of English above

+An exploration of the nature of fiction based on the study of a wide range of short stories and novellas.
+This course may not be counted toward the minor in Writing.

-ENGL 2262 Fantasy and Science Fiction half unit Prerequisite: Please see Prerequisites for University Study of English above A study of various examples of fantasy and science fiction, from Mary Shelley's Frankenstein to the present day.
+Fantasy and Science Fiction half unit

+Prerequisite: Please see Prerequisites for University Study of English above

+A study of various examples of fantasy and science fiction, from Mary Shelley's Frankenstein to the present day.
+This course may not be counted toward the minor in Writing.

-Detective Fiction
+Detective Fiction half unit